BBC controversies: 1985: The Troubles / Ban on McGuinness interview

-The whole of the BBC's staff protested against the decision.
-This saw mass-resignations of senior management and a 24-hour strike that forced news bulletins on the home services to be read by management and saw the World Service, broadcasting in 36 languages at the time, shut down completely for the first time.

-All that would be broadcast on the foreign services was the repeat of a statement, an excerpt of which reads as: "in protest against the decision by the BBC board of Governors to withdraw a television documentary about extremism in Northern Ireland following a request by the British government", followed by music.
+BBC journalists protested the board's subsequent decision to cancel the program, launching a 24-hour strike, joined by independent commercial broadcast workers nationwide, that resulted in a virtual blackout of national news.
+Television news bulletins on the home services were reduced to short headline segments read by management employees, while regular programming on the BBC World Service suspended regular broadcasting across its 36 foreign-language services for the first time in its 53-year history; instead, the foreign services continuously looped music and a recorded statement explaining that the strike was "in protest against the decision by the BBC board of Governors to withdraw a television documentary about extremism in Northern Ireland following a request by the British government."
+The ongoing editorial crisis also sparked widespread reports of potential mass resignations among senior management staff over board interference in their editorial prerogatives.

 1986: Libyan raid controversy

-The BBC News at Six reporting of the American bombing raid on Libya outraged Thatcher and Conservative Party Chairman Norman Tebbit because they believed it accepted the Libyan government's propaganda about civilian casualties and because it gave no airtime to American or British spokesmen to explain their governments' stances.
-Tebbit ordered Conservative Central Office to compile a dossier on the BBC's reporting and then to hand it to the lawyer Lord Goodman for a critique.
-Goodman's critique largely agreed with the dossier's findings and on 30 October Tebbit submitted it to Lord Barnett, saying that the BBC's coverage was "a mixture of news, views, speculations, error and uncritical carriage of Libyan propaganda which does serious damage to the reputation of the BBC".
+The BBC News at Six reported on the American bombing raid on Libya.
+Thatcher and Conservative Party Chairman Norman Tebbit believed it accepted the Libyan government's propaganda about civilian casualties.
+They were also upset it gave no airtime to American or British spokesmen to explain their governments' stances.
+Tebbit ordered the Conservative Central Office to compile a dossier on the BBC's reporting and then to hand it to the lawyer Lord Goodman for a critique.
+Goodman's critique largely agreed with the dossier's findings, and on 30 October, Tebbit submitted it to Lord Barnett, saying that the BBC's coverage was "a mixture of news, views, speculations, error and uncritical carriage of Libyan propaganda which does serious damage to the reputation of the BBC".
 The BBC rejected its findings.

 1986: Secret Society controversy

-In 1986, BBC journalists went on strike to protest against police raids in search of evidence that a BBC television series in production, Secret Society, had endangered national security.
-The police searched the BBC studios in Glasgow, Scotland, the London home of investigative journalist Duncan Campbell, and the New Statesman offices.
+In 1986, BBC journalists went on strike to protest police raids searching for evidence that a BBC television series in production, Secret Society, had endangered national security.
+Police searched the BBC studios in Glasgow, Scotland; the London home of investigative journalist Duncan Campbell; and the New Statesman offices.

-On 12 June 1985, the controller of BBC2, Graeme MacDonald, was offered a series of documentaries by the BBC studios in Scotland in conjunction with an offer to them by Duncan Campbell whose work had previously appeared in the New Statesman magazine.
-The programmes were six half-hour films by Duncan Campbell (researched and presented by Campbell and produced according to BBC standards), which illuminated "hidden truths of major public concern".
-The six programmes were:
+On 12 June 1985, the controller of BBC2, Graeme MacDonald, was offered a series of documentaries by the BBC studios in Scotland, in conjunction with an offer from Duncan Campbell, whose work had previously appeared in the New Statesman magazine.
+The programmes were six half-hour films by Duncan Campbell (researched and presented by Campbell and produced according to BBC standards) that illuminated "hidden truths of major public concern".